8 Best Cultural Experiences in India

 Faith is a big part of India and people consume it in masses.
 Golden Temple is the perfect example of that.
 Also, called Harmindir Sahib, Golden Temple is the largest Sikh temple in the world.
 And it is not only restricted to Sikhs living in India but outside too making it one of the top pilgrimage places in India.
-The fourth Sikh Guru, Guru Ram Das Ji initially made a pool here, later built this huge place of worship.
+The fourth Sikh Guru, Guru Ram Das Ji initially made a pool here, and later built this huge place of worship.

-And when it comes to the city Amritsar, it cannot be described through mere words.
+And when it comes to the city of Amritsar, cannot be described through mere words.
 Famed for Amritsari Kulche, buttermilk or lassi, some known historical sites, and kind-hearted people, you have to visit Amritsar to get the best cultural experience of your life.
-Also, spending time in solitude, listening to kirtan in the Gurudwara while the sun rises over the temple’s golden exterior is the best way to start your morning in Amritsar.
-Parikrama of the sarovar, and savoring langar or free food for all, sitting with people of all races, castes will help you gain knowledge of the teachings of Sikh Gurus.
+Also, spending time in solitude, and listening to kirtan in the Gurudwara while the sun rises over the temple’s golden exterior is the best way to start your morning in Amritsar.
+Parikrama of the Sarovar, and savoring langar or free food for all, sitting with people of all races, and castes will help you gain knowledge of the teachings of Sikh Gurus.

 You will be surprised to know that over 80,000 people are fed free meals at Golden Temple each day in their community kitchen.
-Stick around to see the Palki Sahib ceremony, when Guru Guru Granth Sahib Ji, the holy book, is carried by members of the congregation, while pilgrims and visitors bow their head down in their honor as it goes back to its resting place.
+Stick around to see the Palki Sahib ceremony, when Guru Guru Granth Sahib Ji, the holy book, is carried by members of the congregation, while pilgrims and visitors bow their heads down in their honor as it goes back to its resting place.
 Before you take off, explore the city and the most popular places to visit in Amritsar.

 Wander through Rajasthan’s forts